-OMAHA (DTN) -- Showers crossing the Midwest and heavy rain prospects in Russia wheat harvest areas are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- Periods of rain disrupting late harvest in the Midwest and Northern Plains, and favorable rain for drier areas of South America, are the key weather items for the commodity trade's attention Monday.

 Bryce Anderson can be reached at email@example.com

 © Copyright 2019 DTN/The Progressive Farmer.
 All rights reserved.